hansbonini/megadrive-helloworld/README.md

 - `make` or `make all` builds the source code
 - `make clean` deletes any generated files except for the flat binary
 - `make realclean` deletes the flat binary and the above
-- `make dump` disassembles the compiled ELF binary
+- `make dumpelf` disassembles the compiled ELF binary
-- `make mddump` disassembles the compiled flat binary
+- `make dumpbin` disassembles the compiled flat binary
-- `make hexdump` dumps the compiled flat binary in hexadecimal form
+- `make dumphex` dumps the compiled flat binary in hexadecimal form